 Molecular descriptors have greatly boosted the application of computational methods, including machine learning models, in drug discovery \cite{subramanian2016computational, zang2017silico}.
-Nevertheless, these descriptors are fixed and not learnable features for improving model performance.
-With the advent of the AI era, various deep learning models have paved the way for end-to-end (E2E) predictions, where molecules can be encoded and decoded into a continuous latent space without hand-crafted rules.
-Among them, two major formats are molecular graphs and the Simplified Molecular Input Entry System (SMILES) strings \cite{david2020molecular}.
+Nevertheless, these descriptors are fixed and not learnable towards improving model performance.
+With the advent of the AI era, various deep learning models have paved the way for end-to-end (E2E) predictions, where molecules can be embedded into a continuous latent space without hand-crafted rules.
+Among them, two major representation formats are molecular graphs and the simplified molecular input entry system (SMILES) strings \cite{david2020molecular}.